Search term(s):

 (Synonyms: none.)

 Retsina is not a grape, but rather a wine-making treatment originating in Greece.
 Retsina wines are wines—virtually always whites—that have been flavored with pine resin.
-The custom presumably arose from the technique the ancient Greeks, who were major wine producers and exporters, used to seal the amphorae in which they shipped wine so as to make the containers air-tight (to avoid oxidation spoilage).
+The custom presumably arose from the technique that the ancient Greeks, who were major wine producers and exporters, used to seal the amphorae in which they shipped wine so as to make the containers air-tight (to avoid oxidation spoilage).
 Over time, the taste the resin imparted to the wines became a thing desired in itself rather than accepted as a necessity.

 For a long time (in the modern era), Retsina was looked down on as cheap, trashy, vile-tasting rotgut; and frankly, the stuff being made then—and, sad to say, to a great extent even today—deserved that reputation.
 But…the most recent generation of Greek winemakers has given us several who are determined that Retsina can be made as rather good wine, and they have set out to prove that.
 Many critics seem to feel that they have successfully made their point.